Philio/GoMySQL/README.markdown

 Error handling
 --------------

-Almost all errors are handled internally and populate the Errno and Error properties of MySQL, as of 0.1.7 this includes connect errors.
+As of version 0.2.0 all functions return os.Error.
+If the command succeeded the return value will be nil, otherwise it will contain the error.
+If returned value is not nil then mysql error code and description can then be retreived from Errno and Error properties for additional info/debugging.
 Prepared statements have their own copy of the Errno and Error properties.
 Generated errors attempt to follow MySQL protocol/specifications as closely as possible.
 If a function returns a negative value (e.g. false or nil) the Errno and Error properties can be checked for details of the error.